Heat beat 76ers 99-90 in Game 6 to advance to East finals

 PHILADELPHIA (AP) — Jimmy Butler knocked Joel Embiid out of the playoffs, then walked over to his former 76ers teammate and hugged him, told him he loved him and was proud of him.

-Butler then walked off a familiar court a winner — and straight into another conference finals with Miami.
+Butler then headed out of a familiar court a winner — and straight into another conference finals with Miami.

 “Now I’m where I belong,” Butler said.
 “Guess where I should have been a long time ago.”